coderofsalvation/hubot-script-shellcmd/README.md

 > In case you separated your bashscripts from the npm module (see Example Section) the directory is `bash/handlers` in hubot's working directory

-# Optional: rename the 'shellcmd' directive
+# Optional: rename the 'shell' directive

 Some people would prefer typing `foo helloworld` instead of `shellcmd helloworld`.
 In that case please introduce this environmentvariable: